How Many Locations Should a Physician Non-Compete Apply To?

 Some non-compete agreements are very restrictive.
-This can mean either the state will limit the enforceability of the agreement or if fully enforced, the employee may find it almost impossible to get work in the field after leaving that job.
+It can mean the state will limit the enforceability of the agreement or if fully enforced.
+The employee may find it almost impossible to get work in the field after leaving that job.
 Non-compete agreements can stop a person from working in the same industry that he just left.
-This can mean that after years of education and learning skills, he or she can’t find a similar job with comparable pay in a specific geographic area.
-Without properly written and phrased non-competes, professionals won’t be able to freely find work, or be able to change employers when they need to.
-A noncompete agreement has real life consequences.
+It can mean that after years of education and learning skills, they can’t find a similar job with comparable pay in a specific geographic area.
+Suppose without properly written and phrased non-competes.
+Professionals won’t be able to find work freely or be able to change employers when they need to.
+A non-compete agreement has real-life consequences.

 When Courts Won’t Enforce a Noncompetition Clause

-Whenever a non-compete is signed, there has to be something of value given to the employee in exchange for signing the agreement.
-An exchange of value for a newly hired employee is typically that he is being hired for the job.
-For employees who have already been hired, some other consideration of value must be made or the non-compete can’t be enforced.
+Whenever signing a non-compete, there has to be a value given to the employee in exchange for signing the agreement.
+An exchange of value for a newly hired employee is typical when he gets hired for the job.
+Employees who get employed must make some other valuable consideration, or they can’t enforce the non-compete.
 The courts also won’t enforce an agreement when it restricts the competition for too long a period.
-Usually a 12 month period is considered normal.
-This could vary from business to business.
+Usually, 12 months is considered normal.
+It could vary from business to business.
 The courts may not enforce non-compete agreements if it restricts someone from working in a large territory.
-Often the towns, counties or cities are listed but if too wide an area, it would be unfair and therefore not enforceable.
+Often, the towns, counties, or cities are listed.
+But suppose an area is too wide, it would be unfair and therefore not enforceable.

 Medical Employment Agreement Review

-The present-day conclusion is simple: A provider should not enter into any contract without having a physician contract review by legal counsel.
+The present-day conclusion is simple: A provider should not enter into any contract without having a physician’s contract reviewed by legal counsel.

-There is simply too much at risk for a provider to take contract matters into their own hands.
-In addition to the specific professional implications, contract terms can significantly impact a provider’s family, lifestyle, and future.
-There are many important contract terms and clauses which can present complex and diverse issues for any provider, including:
+There’s too much risk for providers to take contract matters into their own hands.
+In addition to the specific professional implications.
+Contract terms can significantly impact a provider’s family, lifestyle, and future.
+There are many essential contract terms and clauses which can present complex and diverse issues for any provider, including: